 More than 1000 diving-related injuries occur annually in the US; > 10% are fatal.
 Similar injuries can befall workers in tunnels or caissons (watertight retaining structures used for construction), in which pressurized air is used to exclude water from work sites.

-Some medical disorders, if they cause symptoms at depth, may be disabling or disorienting and thus lead to drowning (see Table: Specific Medical Contraindications to Diving ).
+Some medical disorders, if they cause symptoms at depth, may be disabling or disorienting and thus lead to drowning (see table Specific Medical Contraindications to Diving Specific Medical Contraindications to Diving ).

 For other diving-related injuries (eg, drowning Drowning Drowning is respiratory impairment resulting from submersion in a liquid medium.
 It can be nonfatal (previously called near drowning) or fatal.
 Drowning results in hypoxia, which can damage... read more , hypothermia Hypothermia Hypothermia is a core body temperature 35° C. Symptoms progress from shivering and lethargy to confusion, coma, and death.
 Mild hypothermia requires a warm environment and insulating blankets... read more , trauma Traumatic Brain Injury (TBI) Traumatic brain injury (TBI) is physical injury to brain tissue that temporarily or permanently impairs brain function.
 Diagnosis is suspected clinically and confirmed by imaging (primarily... read more ), see elsewhere in THE MANUAL.